wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-temecula-sale-htt6k6.md

   Join our dynamic team as a Sales Operations Coordinator in beautiful Temecula, CA. In this role, you will support and optimize our sales efforts within a rapidly evolving SaaS environment, focusing on enterprise software, cloud platforms, and B2B tech solutions.
-You will lead a team of 4-6 skilled technicians, leveraging cutting-edge tools and technologies to drive sales strategies, streamline operations, and enhance our customer engagement.
-Your role will involve occasional travel within a 100-mile radius to foster relationships and ensure operational excellence.
+You will lead a team of 46 skilled technicians, leveraging cuttingedge tools and technologies to drive sales strategies, streamline operations, and enhance our customer engagement.
+Your role will involve occasional travel within a 100mile radius to foster relationships and ensure operational excellence.
+Key Responsibilities  Lead and coordinate a team of 46 sales technicians to achieve and exceed sales targets.
+Utilize Salesforce, HubSpot, and other CRM tools to mana...

-  ## Key Responsibilities

-  - Lead and coordinate a team of 4-6 sales technicians to achieve and exceed sales targets.

-  - Utilize Salesforce, HubSpot, and other CRM tools to mana...
 location: 'Temecula, CA'
 team: Software
 schedule: Standard Business Hours